 This course is a good starting place and a well delivered introduction to healing with sound.

-The Sound Healing Academy – Sound Healing Training
+The Sound Healing Academy – Free Courses

-Again, there is no obligation to make a purchase through the website.
+There is no obligation to make a purchase through the website.
 The academy’s mission is “to spread the benefits of sound healing throughout the world, especially to people and regions where health is chronically challenged.”

 Overall, another good introduction to the basics of sound healing.